Evelyn Korankye – Development Manager

-Evelyn has been working in the business development team at School-Home Support for the past four years, interpreting market intelligence and data, seeking new opportunities of growth and developing relationships with new and existing schools and local authorities.
+Evelyn works in the business development team, interpreting market intelligence and data, seeking new opportunities for growth and developing relationships with new and existing schools and local authorities.
 She regularly volunteers with food waste and community action charities.

 Yadgar Mahmoud – IT Manager

 Yadgar has responsibility for the updating and functioning of our IT systems, telecoms and online platforms to ensure their effective use by staff and members, and to provide reports and statistics from databases in order to demonstrate the charity’s impact.
 He has a degree in Computer Networks from the University of East London.